zachcyrus/StockSim/README.md

  - Visualize user portfolio with a line chart, which will show the value of their portfolio on different days.
  - Perhaps utilize Sequelize to improve pg sql queries.
  - Intuitive variable naming
+ - Remove all uses of Yahoo Finance API.
+ - Some tickers are not up to date